aadorian/tt_truffle/README.md

 ```javascript=
 npm i dotenv
 ```
 Create a .env file  in the project and import in `truffle-config.js` with `require("dotenv").config()`.
 Also remember to access to the mnemonic now in a secure way using
 ``` javascript
 const MNEMONIC = process.env.MNEMONIC
 ```
-Also a good practice is to hide it from your Git repo using a `.gitignore` file should look like this
+Also a good practice is to hide it from your it repo using a `.gitignore` file should look like this

 ```
 node_modules